Business and Other Risks

 Risk description:

-The Link and Motivation Group has been accelerating its growth through business expansion, including through M&A, and is actively entering new fields and adding to its lineup of products/services.
-As a result, its consolidated financial statements include a considerable amount of goodwill resulting from the acquisition of shares in the process of M&A and other transactions.
-Going forward, the Group will apply impairment accounting to recognize non-recurring loss on acquisition of equity if factors including changes in the operating environment or business conditions significantly reduce the profitability of acquired businesses, which could affect the Group’s financial position.
+The Group has been accelerating its growth through business expansion, including through M&As, and is actively entering new fields and adding to its lineup of products/services.
+As a result, its consolidated financial statements include a considerable amount of goodwill resulting from the acquisition of shares in the process of M&As and other transactions.
+Going forward, the Group will apply impairment accounting to recognize non-recurring loss on acquisition of equity if factors including changes in the operating environment or business conditions significantly reduce the profitability of acquired businesses, which could impact the Group’s financial position.

 Main countermeasures: